 Less than 10 percent of the watershed is used for agriculture, which has declined nearly 45 percent from the baseline year.
 This decline in production has reduced nutrient loading to the lake.
 The NC Department of Agriculture and Consumer Services (NCDA&CS) indicates that there are few additional actions that can be taken in the watershed to further reduce nutrient loading from active farmland.
 Most of the streams in the watershed are buffered, conservation tillage is commonly used, and nutrient management plans and the high cost of fertilizer have lowered the amounts of fertilizer applied.
-These limited opportunities for Opportunities to reduce nutrient loading from natural areas are very limited.

-additional reductions from agriculture are important to consider in the development of a revised management strategy.
+These limited opportunities for additional reductions from agriculture are important to consider in the development of a revised management strategy.